-- Bad weather, poor economic and social conditions: - Promotional efforts to increase and diversify clientele; - o Development of new partnerships. - Budget reduction measures and new financial pressures: - Rigorous budget control; - Revision of the financing structure; - o Strengthening relationships with stakeholders in the budget process. - Accidents in Park and damage to the Commission's property: - High-quality general Park maintenance; - Regular repair work; - o Prevention and patrols of grounds by Security Service. - Imbalance between Park's historical and urban missions: - o Thoroughly analyze each land use request, based on Land Use Policy; - Favour activities organized by the Commission that are linked to its mandate; - Ensure users can enjoy the Plains with few obstacles or activities by external organizers; - Rigorous monitoring of grounds to ensure greater respect for the site. - Environmental impacts and nuisances to users during construction work in the Park and its surroundings: - Constant monitoring during construction; - Regular meetings with involved parties; - Implementation of mitigation measures to protect Park and reduce nuisances for users.
+- Bad weather, poor economic and social conditions: - Promotional efforts to increase and diversify clientele; - o Development of new partnerships. - Budget reduction measures and new financial pressures: - Rigorous budget control; - Revision of the financing structure; - Strengthening relationships with stakeholders in the budget process. - Accidents in Park and damage to the Commission's property: - High-quality general Park maintenance; - Regular repair work; - o Prevention and patrols of grounds by Security Service. - Imbalance between Park's historical and urban missions: - Thoroughly analyze each land use request, based on Land Use Policy tonsure users can enjoy the Plains with few obstacles or activities by external organizers; - Favour activities organized by the Commission that are linked to its mandate; - Rigorous monitoring of grounds to ensure greater respect for the site. - Environmental impacts and nuisances to users during construction work in the Park and its surroundings: - Constant monitoring during construction; - Regular meetings with involved parties; - Implementation of mitigation measures to protect Park and reduce nuisances for users.